Vietnam.vn - Nền tảng quảng bá Việt Nam

 Migrant workers in Germany

-According to an OECD survey conducted in 2022 of skilled workers from around the world on the biggest obstacles to coming to Germany, about 38% said they lacked German language skills, while about 18% were concerned about discrimination and racism.
+According to an OECD survey conducted in 2022 of skilled workers from around the world on the biggest obstacles to coming to Germany, around 38% said they lacked German language skills, while about 18% were concerned about discrimination and racism.

 Source